 Dalamadur’s clamoring noise has woken up the meteoric Sonic the Hedgehog from the doze!
-Perhaps you could have remembered the announcement made by Capcom in September states that the Publication house is planning to join hands with Sega to celebrate the 30th anniversary of Sonic the Hedgehog, and the collaboration is being an ample ground for complacency to the fans of Monster Hunter.
+Perhaps you could have remembered the announcement made by Capcom in September stating that the Publication house is planning to join hands with Sega to celebrate the 30th anniversary of Sonic the Hedgehog, and the collaboration is being an ample ground for complacency to the fans of Monster Hunter.

 On November 17th today, Monster Hunter’s official Twitter post reveals the exact date of the Sonic collaboration and various exciting rewards.
 The Twitter post reads, ” OH YEAH! @Sonic_Hedgehog collaboration is coming in FAST!
 Available to all #MHRise players starting November 26.
 So things are waiting for you on November 26.
 Sharp up the swords pachydermatous monsters is zealously waiting for Sonic the Hedgehog.